3mdeb/conferences/unveiling-openbmc.md

 ???

-Documentation in bmcweb repo provides some implementation details and API reference.
+* Redfish is another platform management standard
+* We can say it is IPMI replacement
+* It was first release was in 2015
+* It aims to be interoerable, so the same APIs can be used for multiple vendors and multiple server types

-Redfish provides REST API for many platform related actions, such as:
+* Redfish provides REST API for many platform related actions, such as:
   - getting status of different components and services,
   - power control,
   - firmware settings, such as changing boot order, and secure boot keys management
   - user accounts management for the BMC OS
+* Documentation in bmcweb repo provides some implementation details and API reference.

 ---
 # PLDM